opnfv/functest/docs/devguide/index.rst

 All the testcases listed in the table are runnable on os-odl_l2-nofeature scenarios.
-If no results are available or if all the results are failed, the test case get 0 point.
+If no result is available or if all the results are failed, the test case get 0 point.
 If it was succesfull at least once but no anymore during the 4 runs, the case get 1 point (it worked once).